bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Ocean.md

 | 91-97 | Planetside settlement |
 | 98-99 | Multiple settlements |
 | 100-100 | Settlements in conflict |
-^table-ISSF-Core1-0-OclPlanetOceanSettlementExpanse
+^table-Settlement-Expanse

-## Oracle: Observed From Space
+## Oracle: Ocean Observed From Space {1-2}
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> When first approaching a planet, envision at a board characteristic of the planet. ^guidance-ObservedFromSpace

 | 1d100 | Result |
 |:---:|:--- |
 | 1-11 | Complex reef systems |